 Topic modeling

 Topic modeling generates topics for each year of each party.
 As mentioned earlier, we use the interactions between two variables, average topic overlap and topic coherence, to determine the optimal number of topics.
-As a result, we generate ten charts to visualize the interactive process.
-Figure 3 is an example of the visual from Republican 2020 convention speeches.
-The ideal number of topics 5 is selected as a result of low average topic overlap and high topic coherence.
+As a result, we generate ten charts (one for each party each year) to visualize the interactive process.
+Figure 3 is an example of the visual from 2020 RNC speeches.
+The ideal number of topics (five) is selected because of its combination of low average topic overlap and high topic coherence.
 A general trend of average topic overlap is that the more topics we have, the more unlikely the topics overlap.
-However, we can’t have an unlimited number of topics so we consider the coherence score.
+However, we can’t have an unlimited number of topics, so we consider the coherence score.
 There is always the highest coherence score that happens with relatively low average topic overlap, which is the point selected.

 For more coherence and topic overlap visuals, please see Appendix B.

 Figure 3.
-Average Topic Overlap, Topic Coherence, and Ideal Number of Topics from Republican 2020
+Average Topic Overlap, Topic Coherence, and Ideal Number of Topics from the 2020 RNC

-As for the topics identified, Table 4 shows a range of 4 to 8 topics generated across years and parties, with the least 4 topics from Democratic 2020 and the most 8 topics from Democratic 2016.
+Table 4 shows the specific topics discovered for each party in each year.
+The smallest number of topics was at the DNC in 2020 and the largest number was at the DNC in 2016.
 Each topic was supported by a list of top probability words, in the order from high to low probability.
-We are not able to give a single topic word to represent each topic because in some cases the semantic similarity is not close enough.
-In this case, we use N/A to represent that group.
-To access all probability words of each topic, please see Appendices C and D for the Republican and Democratic Party respectively.
+We are not able to give a single topic word to represent every party in every year, because in some cases the semantic similarity is not close enough and no coherent topic emerges.
+In this case, we use N/A to represent that party and year.
+To access all probability words of each topic, please see Appendices C and D for the Republican and Democratic Parties, respectively.